cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 data item tagged with tag 55799 is exactly identical to the semantics of the data item itself.

-The serialization of this tag is 0xd9d9f7, which appears not to be in use as a distinguishing mark for frequently used file types.
-In particular, it is not a valid start of a Unicode text in any Unicode encoding if followed by a valid CBOR data item.
+The serialization of this tag is 0xd9d9f7, which does not appear to be in use as a distinguishing mark for any frequently used file types.
+In particular, 0xd9d9f7 is not a valid start of a Unicode text in any Unicode encoding if it is followed by a valid CBOR data item.

 For instance, a decoder might be able to decode both CBOR and JSON.
 Such a decoder would need to mechanically distinguish the two